ftc3/Michigan-Event-Report/README.md

 # Michigan-Event-Report
-This is the version completed for a Stata practicum, last updated April 28, 2016.
+This dofile is the version completed for a Stata Practicum course, last updated April 28, 2016.

+Michigan Experience Day sample consists of the first two pages of the final report.